What is a Tax-Free Reorganization?

 Managing a tax-free reorganization is entirely dependent on the tax jurisdiction a company is in.
-A tax-free reorganization is done not necessarily to grant a tax exemption, and thereby put the company at a better position.
+A tax-free reorganization is done not necessarily to grant a tax exemption and thereby put the company in a better position.
 It is done to reduce any tax consequences of an already impending reorganization.
 In other words, a business reorganization is not triggered by the need to conduct a tax-free reorganization.
 Rather, the tax-free reorganization is triggered when a business reorganization is expected.
 With the incoming restructuring, the business hopes to neither incur a tax advantage nor a disadvantage.

-In essence, the term “tax-free” is misleading because the expense is not entirely mitigated, but may be deferred, transferred or minimized.
+In essence, the term “tax-free” is misleading because the expense is not entirely mitigated, but may be deferred, transferred, or minimized.

 To reduce tax concerns in a business reorganization, there are two factors to consider.
 The reorganization implies that: